 ‘Plague Upon the Land': Scenes From an American Dust Bowl, 1954

-In light of climate change and all it portends, LIFE.com looks back, through the lens of the great Margaret Bourke-White, at a period when—as LIFE phrased it in a May 1954 issue—there was a “Dusty Plague Upon the Land.”
+Here, LIFE.com looks back, through the lens of the great Margaret Bourke-White, at a period when—as LIFE phrased it in a May 1954 issue—there was a “Dusty Plague Upon the Land.”

 The delicate, lethal powder spread in a brown mist across the prairie horizon.
 Across Colorado, Kansas, Oklahoma, Texas and New Mexico, the darkening swirls of loosened topsoil chewed their way across the plains, destroying or damaging 16 million acres of land.
 Man fought back with such techniques as chiseling. . . . driving a plow six inches into the soil to turn up clots of dirt which might help hold the precious land from the vicious winds.
 Against the dusty tide these feeble efforts came too little and too late.
 Two decades after the nation’s worst drought year in history, 1934, the southern plains were again officially labeled by the U.S. government with two familiar words—”Dust Bowl.”